maniz-stha/dev-serve/README.md

 ### Using with Different Package Managers

-`local-serve` works with any package manager:
+`dev-serve` works with any package manager:

 ```yaml
 # npm